ross-byrne/valguard/README.md

 // your code here...

+/// Validates login params, where `ErrorValidatingParams` is your own validation error type.
+///
+/// Function returns a result with a list of validation errors.
+These errors
+/// can be used to build a map of key value pairs, where the keys is the param name and value
-/// Validates login params, where `ErrorValidatingParams` is your own validation error type fn validate_params(params: LoginParams) -> Result(Nil, Errors) {
+/// is the validation error message. fn validate_params(params: LoginParams) -> Result(Nil, Errors) {
   [
     valguard.with("email", params.email, [val.required, val.email_is_valid]),